SixArm/iso-high-level-structure/article-6-planning/index.md

 This summary is by OpenAI ChatGPT.

+Outlines how an organization must plan actions to address risks and opportunities that could impact the management system’s intended outcomes.
+It requires identifying and evaluating risks and opportunities, setting measurable objectives, and determining actions needed to achieve them.
+This article also covers planning for changes and integrating the planning process into the organization’s overall management system.
+By focusing on proactive planning, Article 6 ensures that organizations are prepared to respond effectively to both potential threats and opportunities for improvement.

 ## Purpose

 **Article 6: Planning** in the ISO High-Level Structure (HLS) focuses on preparing the organization to effectively implement and manage its management system.
 It ensures that organizations **identify risks, set objectives, and plan actions** to meet requirements and drive continual improvement.